Ocr A Level Ancient History

 • What resources are helpful for OCR A Level Ancient History?
 Your textbook is the primary resource.
 Supplement this with relevant scholarly books and journal articles.
 Online resources like academic databases can be invaluable.

 • How much time should I dedicate to studying?
 The required study time varies depending on individual learning styles.
-However, consistent effort is key.
+That said, consistent effort is key.
 Aim for a balance between dedicated study sessions and regular revision.

 • How can I improve my essay writing skills?
 Practice is crucial.
 Write regularly, seek feedback from your teacher, and study model essays.
 Pay attention to the structure, argumentation, and evidence used in successful essays.